35 Easy Metal Guitar Songs for Beginners (2023 with Video Lessons)

 32. Walk by Pantera

-You know what makes heavy metal musicians so annoyingly ingenious?
+Do you know what makes heavy metal musicians so annoyingly ingenious?
 They can add a lot of flair to an otherwise simple song structure to fool the mind.
 Most of the heavy metal greats have very simple patterns.
 However, the techniques used in the actual playing of the patterns can make the song sound so complex.
 That’s how Pantera wrote Walk.

 33. Skeletons of Society by Slayer

-It wouldn’t hurt if you decide to play the song in its preferred manner.
+It won’t hurt if you decide to play the song in its preferred manner.
 The riff is easy enough to execute, although it will put a bit of a strain on your playing wrist.
 Knowledge of power chords will have you playing this song within minutes.
 If not, you can always use the piece as a stepping stone to learning some of the essentials of playing heavy metal songs.

 34. Symphony of Destruction by Megadeth

 This 1992 heavy metal song is one of the best-known songs of Megadeth.
 It would blow people’s minds away to know that the song’s first 5 seconds contain one of Mozart’s masterpieces, the Offertorium.
 It is a very surreal introduction to a song that is full of heavy metal guitar riffs.
 You can always disregard this section of the song, of course.
-Pay attention to the riffs of this song and you’ll learn that it is one of the easiest to learn.
+Pay attention to the riffs of this song, and you’ll learn that it is one of the easiest to learn.

 The song is the ideal metal piece for polishing your ability to play with perfect timing.
 This Megadeth classic has razor-sharp cuts that give the song a palpable tension between the drums and the soul-reaching bass.
 Timing is critical in this piece of music.